joseraf86/market_forces/README.md

 * There are always distances defined between each two **spots** even if they belong to the same player or not
 * Players can exchange resources only if they have enough energy to transport them
 * The longer the distance the higher the amount of energy needed to move the exchanged resources
+* Farther distances implies higher amounts of time to deliver the exchanged resources
 * Player can move reources from one of his **spots** to another only if he has the energy required to do so
 * Energy is taken from player's energetic resources stored in his **treasury**
+* It is wise to trade with those player who have near **spots** to other players so the energy cost implied in resource movement can be diminished
+* It is wise to build player own facilities near so that they can exchage resources quickly with low energy cost and to build facilities at strategic **spots** near places that have the resource a player is lacking of, a player can in turn exchange this resource for the scarce resource in the near **spots**

 #### Currency exchange